mak3r/scale-testing/README.md

 ```

 1. Login to the Rancher at the URL output by the last make command
-1. Get and ACCESS_TOKEN for use when spinning up clusters
+1. Get an ACCESS_TOKEN for use when spinning up clusters

 ### Build a Downstream Cluster to Host VClusters
 `make install_downstream_env`